drewheimerman/deep-music-genre-classification/README.md

 # Paper

-Our paper can be located here: [Using Deep Learning to Categorize Music through Spectrogram Analysis](./Music_Genre_Recognition-3.pdf)
+Our paper is located here: [Using Deep Learning to Categorize Music through Spectrogram Analysis](./Music_Genre_Recognition-3.pdf)

 ## Data